 While conceptually the “knowledge date” could be a benefit for the insured by extending the reporting period, it does open up a number of traps:

 1. Most attorney malpractice renewal applications specifically ask if anyone has knowledge of any incident, act, error or omission that could lead to a claim.
 Even with the “knowledge date” on the declarations page, if the insured answers “no” on the application they could set up a basis for the carrier to deny coverage.

-2. If the insured is looking to alternative coverage, the insured needs to make sure that any potential incidents or potential claims is reported to the incumbent insurance carrier, as the “knowledge date” means little is the insured switches claims made coverage.
+2. If the insured is looking to switch coverage, the insured needs to make sure that any potential incidents or potential claims are reported to the incumbent insurance carrier, as the “knowledge date” means little if the insured switches claims made coverage.

 3. The “knowledge date” also further reinforces the need for an insured when going with a new carrier to report any and all claims to the incumbent claims made carrier.
 As the knowledge date is generally set with the inception date of the 1st policy being written with a new carrier and is in addition to the prior acts date for claims made coverage.

 The “knowledge date” is important when an insured switches to a carrier with such a provision on their coverage, because it reinforces the need to report any issues to the incumbent malpractice carrier.
 But the reality is prior to the anniversary date of any claims made malpractice policy, it is important that all incidents, potential claims or claims be reported.

 Note: The above is general information about an Attorney Malpractice Insurance policy concept.
 Different insurance policies and different situations may or may not treat these concepts in a similar manner.

 Managing Director, CEO